yourWaifu/sleepy-discord/source/documentation.html.md

 bool unpinMessage(std::string channel_id, std::string message_id);
 ```

-Removes a message from Pinned Messages of a channel
+Removes a message from the Pinned Messages in a channel

 ### Parameters
 <table>